 Today, many people are looking for investment opportunities other than stocks and bonds.
 Are you thinking of buying property in Arizona?
 We see how volatile the stock market can be every day.
-The next logical invesement in real property.
+The next logical investment is in real property.
 That is, buying a house, condo or townhouse and renting the property to generate income.
-While a property is rented, you have income.
+You have income when a property is rented.
 It doesn’t matter if property values are going up or down, your rental income is consistent.
 In the Phoenix metro area for 2018, property values increased an average of 8.2% (according to Michael Orr of ASU in the Cromford Report).
-Now, imaging that appreciaton AND monthly income.
+Now, imagine that appreciation AND monthly income.
 That is a great combination!

 - Buying Investment Property

 - You want to buy an investment property

 - Insist on a Buyer Consultation

 - Understanding the current Housing Market

 - Schedule your Home inspection.